Annulment in California – Orange County

-In order to get an Annulment you need to show that your marriage is void or voidable.
-The difference between void and voidable marriage is the void is invalid at the beginning, but voidable is valid initially and may be invalidated if one petitioned for it.
+In order to get an Annulment in California, you need to show that your marriage is void or voidable.
+The difference between void and voidable marriage is the void is invalid at the beginning, but voidable is valid initially and maybe invalidated if one petitioned for it.

-There is no requirement for duration of the marriage to qualify for annulment.
-However, there are requirements regarding time period during which the spouse petitioning an annulment must start the process.
+There is no requirement for the duration of the marriage to qualify for an annulment.
+However, there are requirements regarding the time period during which the spouse petitioning an annulment must start the process.
 This period of time is called the “status of limitation”.
-Status of limitation is different for each ground for annulment.
+The status of limitation is different for each ground for annulment.

 Status of limitation for some Grounds for Annulment in California